benjaminbolling/RSW/paper.md

 \end{table}

 # Conclusions
-In this article, we have demonstrated that the constructed algorithm can generate schedules for different number of weeks to cycle over.
-The current issue is that the computational complexity (and hence the computation time) increases with the number of weeks, as can be seen in Table~\ref{tab:fullCombos} and Figure~\ref{fig:figure4}.
+In this project, an algorithm has been constructed which generate schedules for different number of weeks to cycle over.
+The current issue is that the computational complexity (and hence the required computation time) increases with the number of weeks per cycle, as can be seen in Table~\ref{tab:fullCombos} and Figure~\ref{fig:figure4}.
 This means that for a higher amount of weeks in a shift cycle, this application will need development in order to have more efficient ways of finding the solutions and/or deployment of the application onto super-computers for generating the Boolean Arrays.

 For up to 5 weeks in a shift cycle it is possible to use a general-purpose computer such as the benchmarking Apple MacBook Pro with specifications defined in Table~\ref{tab:computerSpecs}.
 It has thus been demonstrated that the application can be used to generate 1, 2 and 3-shift schedules.
 Future development plans include adding an automated assignment function of shift types in phase 2, which would further strengthen the usability of this application.